Configuration

 Storage

-The configuration supports two types of storage - local and S3.
+The configuration supports three types of storage - local, S3, and Azure Blob Storage.

 The backups are organized in a tree with following nodes: